 play_count_100 = true

-to increment with each play. - Also declare
+1. Declare a variable play_count to increment with each play.

-to track whether the achievement has been reached. - Define the
+2. Also declare play_count_100 to track whether the achievement has been reached.

 Achievement implementation should be good with this.